September 1st marks the start of the hunting season, which means fall is almost here.

 As a meat eater I feel it’s important to know where your food actually comes from.

-Hunting opens your eyes and causes you to think about the meat sold in stores and how it was obtained.
+Hunting really opens your eyes and gives you a deep respect for animals.
+You start to think about the meat that’s sold in stores and how it’s obtained.

-In good conscience can not go to a store and buy the meat of an animal that I know was treated cruelly, fed poorly and died inhumanely.
+I cannot in good conscience go to a store and buy the meat of an animal that I know was treated cruelly, fed poorly and died inhumanely.

-Would you rather support big business and be blind to the cruelty these animals have to endure, or would you like to be in the know and support small farmers and hunters who care deeply about how an animal was raised and processed for food?
+Are you comfortable supporting big business and being blind to the cruelty these animals have to endure?
+Or would you like to be in the know and support who care deeply about how an animal was raised and processed for food?

 “It’s cruel to kill an animal, in it’s natural habitat”

-An animal that is born and raised for big business meat facilities is in what it thinks is it’s natural habitat.
+An animal that is born and raised for meat facilities, is in what it thinks is it’s natural habitat.

-It’s so easy to turn a blind eye, but these poor creatures are treated terribly and killed in ways that I don’t like to think about. – They know what’s going on and what’s going to happen to them.
+It’s so easy to turn a blind eye.
+These poor creatures are treated terribly and killed in ways that I don’t like to think about.
+They know what’s going on and what’s going to happen to them.